wangzixin1940/Python-Utilities/README.md

 #### XML to JSON conversion

 The built-in program in main.py can help you easily transfer from XML files to JSON files!

+### Licence Creator

+A tool that can help you create GitHub licenses, just fill in some information and create your License file!